paulm17/raikou/README.md

      in a window variable.
 Each time it is requested, it is taken from that.
    - There are no createTheme function.
 The tailwind theme is responsible for any changes.
-   - The code responsible for the ColorScheme has been removed and a more lightweight version using Next Themes has been used.
+   - The code responsible for the ColorScheme has been replaced with a more lightweight version using
+     <a href="https://github.com/pacocoursey/next-themes">Next Themes</a>.
 3. Issues may be closed due to the fork author not having free time.
 If an issue is very important, please consider implementing a PR.